pclightyear/Machine_Learning_Portfolio/README.md

 # Yi-Zhen, Zhang's Machine Learning Portfolio
-I'm a graduate of National Tsing Hua University (NTHU), one of the best university in Taiwan.
-My journey into the world of machine learning began about four years ago.
-My prior experiences are primarily related to natural language processing, especially focusing on document summarization as my master thesis topic.
-I am currently actively seeking opportunities in the roles of machine learning engineer, data scientist, or data analyst.
+I'm a machine learning engineer at CMoney, the biggest fintech company in Taiwan.
+My prior experiences are primarily related to applying NLP and LLM techniques to develop AI systems across various field, such as martech, fintech, and education.
+I am currently actively seeking opportunities in the roles of machine learning engineer.

 ## Projects